 Recommended: MS Windows 7 SP1 (64 bit), core i7, SSD, 8Gb of RAM and a 24" 1920x1200 monitor.
-NeuroQ requires a horizontal resolution of at least 1280 (i.e. 1920x1200 monitor used in portrait mode is not recommended).
+NeuroQ requires a horizontal resolution of at least 1280 (i.e. 1920x1200 monitor used in portrait mode is not recommended). in portrait mode is not recommended).
 Note: While systems not meeting the minimum requirements may run, your experience will be better when meeting or exceeding the recommended list.
-Cybersecurity The risks associated with cybersecurity and the NeuroQ [TM] medical device have been ass resolved to a satisfactory level.
-The risks are associated with the files or images being cor a security breach.
-There are methods in place to prevent this corruption through MD5 cl encryption, multiple patient labels on output screens to allow for patient authentication by using methods for compiling of code and interfaces that substantially reduce or eliminate to corrupt the code.
-In addition, it is the responsibility of the local information technology at the institution to implement the necessary security methods and procedures to restrict the computers and data stored on these systems.
-Some of these methods include limiting trusted users through user ID and passwords, implementing timed methods to terminate and using strengthen password protection methods.
-They should also ensure trusted co implement methods for detection of security compromises and for retention and recovery.
-New software versions as well as patches are compiled and moved to a known clean com are checked there for viruses and malware.
-Software is then packaged together into a which is signed with a key to ensure the installer remains intact throughout testing a distribution.
-Validated software updates and patches are provided at least annually and whenever a cyb risk is identified.
-Notification of availability of these patches is made through the itself.
-These updates are delivered as signed installers that present signature information t to confirm validity of the source of the patch.
-It is always recommended that the installation environment have adequate, updated anti- anti-malware scanners in place.
-It is also recommended that a firewall, by default, deny a and outbound traffic on the network.
-At installation time, a list of ports and destinations for exceptions is provided specific to each installation.
+Cybersecurity The risks associated with cybersecurity and the NeuroQ TM medical device have been assessed and resolved to a satisfactory level.
+The risks are associated with the files or images being corrupted by a security breach.
+There are methods in place to prevent this corruption through MD5 checksums, encryption, multiple patient labels on output screens to allow for patient authentication by users, and using methods for compiling of code and interfaces that substantially reduce or eliminate the ability to corrupt the code.
+In addition, it is the responsibility of the local information technology personnel at the institution to implement the necessary security methods and procedures to restrict access to the computers and data stored on these systems.
+Some of these methods include limiting access to trusted users through user ID and passwords, implementing timed methods to terminate sessions, and using strengthen password protection methods.
+They should also ensure trusted content and implement methods for detection of security compromises and for retention and recovery.
+New software versions as well as patches are compiled and moved to a known clean computer and are checked there for viruses and malware.
+Software is then packaged together into an installer which is signed with a key to ensure the installer remains intact throughout testing and on to distribution.
+Validated software updates and patches are provided at least annually and whenever a cybersecurity risk is identified.
+Notification of availability of these patches is made through the software itself.
+These updates are delivered as signed installers that present signature information to the user to confirm validity of the source of the patch.
+It is always recommended that the installation environment have adequate, updated anti-virus and anti-malware scanners in place.
+It is also recommended that a firewall, by default, deny all inbound and outbound traffic on the network.
+At installation time, a list of ports and destinations for firewall exceptions is provided specific to each installation.
 Authorized Medical Device Safety Service GmbH (MDSS) Representative Schiffgraben 41, 30175 Hannover, Germany Application Backup The customer is responsible for backing up the application data.
 The folder to be backed up is the C:\ProgramData\Syntermed folder (on Windows 7 and above).
 We recommend backing up this data at least once/week.
 If the customer wants data encryption "at rest" then this folder or the entire drive it resides on should be encrypted by the user (we recommend BitLocker as it is built into Windows).